Winter at Bressenden

 • It is cold outdoors — temperatures in deep country are always a couple of degrees lower than in urban environments.

-• The area is prone to power cuts caused by trees falling on overhead power lines as well as suffering from burst water mains and unannounced disruptions to the water supply.
+• There are power cuts caused by trees falling on overhead power and lines as well as frequent unannounced disruptions to the mains water supply.

-• Falling trees can disable the broadband connection, sometimes for days at a time.
+• Falling trees can disable the overhead broadband connection, sometimes for days at a time.